pablomaurer/Laramin/readme.md

 Define you're Menu in app/routes.php

 ### Modules
+There are 4 Folders wich can contain modules, they are
+* app/modules/backend - modules for managers
+* app/modules/frontend - modules for logged in users
+* app/modules/shared - modules for managers and logged in users
+* app/modules/public - modules for guests

-* Split you're Application in parts, they go in the app/modules/backend/xy or app/modules/frontend/xy folder
+Split you're Application in modules inside these folders.

+#### Module Folder contains
-* Add a module.json file, or copy it from an existing one
+* module.json file copy a existing or create a new one.
-* create a routes.php
+* routes.php
-* create a folder "controllers" with YourController.php
+* folder "controllers" with YourController.php

+#### Modules advanced
 * use app/config/packages/creolab/ to change settings for this module stuff

 ### Views